A science-based framework to face and challenge the fears found at the edge of your comfort zone.

 If, on the other hand, you want to do something new because you sense there’s something more, something untapped, something spectacular you have contributed to life, what you are truly asking is “How do I get there?”

-And how you get there is by understanding the brilliance of your human design and equipping yourself to become unstoppable.
-Because once you get started you don’t need to stop.
-You just need to make that reality the real comfort.
+And how you get there is by understanding the brilliance of your human design, how to use it and equipping yourself to do so.

 Is your desire for comfort fueled by fear — subconscious or otherwise?

-Are you feeling stagnant but are lulled by the siren sound of comfort?
-Are the salary, professional title, and other trappings tricking you into avoiding your true passions and true success?
+Are you feeling exhausted but stagnant and are being lulled by the siren sound of comfort?
+Is a professional title or other trappings preventing you from stepping into going all out in living your true passions, true success, and reason for being?

-Pause for a second and ask yourself: Are you reaching your full potential?
+Pause for a second and ask yourself: Do you feel fulfilled?
 Are you learning regularly?
 Do you wake up excited every morning?

-If the answer to any of these questions is “no”, the fear of not knowing how to really steer life is disguised as comfort, and it’s holding you back.
+If the answer to any of these questions is “no”, the fear of not knowing how to access real life is disguised as comfort, and it’s holding you back.
 Rather than keeping you safe, you are entering the danger zone — becoming so sheltered with comfort that you aren’t really living at all.

 It’s time to reframe the comfort zone